Pope Eleutherius

-He is linked to a number of legends, one of them credited him with receiving a letter from "Lucius, King of Britain", but which is now generally considered to be a forgery.
+He is linked to a number of legends, one of them credited him with receiving a letter from "Lucius, King of Britain".

+As of 2025, he is the only Pope named Eleutherius.

 Life

 According to the Liber Pontificalis, he was a Greek born in Nicopolis in Epirus, Greece.
 His contemporary Hegesippus wrote that he was a deacon of the Roman Church under Pope Anicetus (c.
 154–164), and remained so under Pope Soter, whom he succeeded around 174.

 Dietary law

 The 6th-century recension of Liber Pontificalis ('Book of the Popes') known as the "Felician Catalog" includes additional commentary to the work's earlier entry on Eleutherius.
 One addition ascribes to Eleutherius the reissuance of a decree: "And he again affirmed that no food should be repudiated by Christians strong in their faith, as God created it, [provided] however that it is sensible and edible."
 Such a decree might have been issued against early continuations of Jewish dietary law and against similar laws practiced by the Gnostics and Montanists.
 It is also possible, however, that the editor of the passage attributed to Eleutherius a decree similar to another issued around the year 500 in order to give it greater authority.